-While it might be alarming to find blood in your underwear when you're not expecting it, spotting and breakthrough bleeding is pretty common.
-Spotting can happen for a variety of reasons, from serious illnesses to minor changes in your life.
-Stress and anxiety have been shown to disrupt the menstrual cycle in a variety of ways, including spotting and unexpected bleeding.
+While finding blood in your underwear might feel alarming when you're not expecting it, spotting and breakthrough bleeding can be common.
+Anxiety and stress can cause a disruption in the menstrual cycle in various ways, including causing spotting and unexpected bleeding.

-While it's still unclear exactly how and why stress and anxiety can impact your cycle if you're experiencing spotting and irregular bleeding while under extreme stress, there's a good chance that the two are related.
-The good news is that reducing stress and anxiety can get your cycle back on track!
+While it may be unclear exactly how and why anxiety can impact your cycle, the two may be related if you're experiencing spotting and irregular bleeding while under extreme stress.
+Reducing anxiety could get your cycle back on track.

 Late Or Missed Periods

-If your period's late and you're not sure why there's a good chance that stress might have something to do with it.
-When you're under a lot of stress and anxiety, you can have a delayed period, or even skip your period entirely.
-Stress can also make your cycle longer or more irregular, often due to one or more missed periods.
+Stress might be a contributing factor if your period is late and you're not sure why, especially during the first few weeks of starting hormonal birth control.
+Hormones can have a negative impact on your cycle When you're under a lot of anxiety, leading to delayed periods or even causing you to skip your period entirely.
+This can also make your cycle longer or more irregular, sometimes resulting in one or more missed periods.

-Even if you have your period and your cycle is regular, you may still experience side effects of stress and anxiety during menstruation.
-You may experience heavier bleeding and more intense pain, fatigue, and soreness.
+If you have your period and your cycle is regular, you may still experience side effects of anxiety during menstruation.
+These effects could include heavier bleeding, more intense cramping, fatigue, or soreness.
 Your period may also last longer.